azer/notebook/ideas/web-browser.md

 # Market

+> He who is not busy being born is busy dying.
+― Bob Dylan

 It can easily sound like a **terrible idea** to build a web browser, given;

 * They're free since Microsoft distributing IE with Windows